About Olivia

 I’m Olivia Khalili.
-I built this site to give companies the resources, evidence and inspiration they need to use social responsibility to grow their business.
+I built this site to give companies the resources, evidence and inspiration they need to use social mission as a business strategy to grow their business.
+To inspire and guide your social mission, I interview social entrepreneurs and sustainability executives about what worked for them and what didn’t.

 Why cause alone isn’t enough